 Remember that Equity Release Plans are generally for the long term and should be tailored to fit your own unique circumstances using the flexible plans available from the whole of the market — only accessible by Independent Equity Release Advisers.

-Yes, and at a rate that suits your budget, which mitigates the impact on your estate.
+Yes, and at a rate that suits your budget.
+This mitigates the impact on your estate.
+In more recent years equity release plans have become much more flexible.

-Simply contact us and we’ll endeavour to respond to your enquiry promptly!
+That’s no problem.
+Sometimes there are more questions than haven’t always been covered by our team already.
+Simply contact us and we’ll endeavour to respond to your enquiry as promptly as possible!

-If Married or in Partnership, a Joint Plan will be affected with the Survivor retaining benefit.
-If a friend or lodger, they will have no rights to remain in the property.
+If you are married or are in a Partnership, athen Joint Plan will be affected with the Survivor retaining benefit.
+If you are a friend or lodger, they will have no rights to remain in the property.

 All plans recommended by EERAC, are sanctioned by the Equity Release Council (formerly SHIP) and contain certain inherent guarantees : No Regular Payments during your Lifetime; Remain in your Home for as long as you want; You may move home if you wish; you will never owe more than the value of your property.